-Wardell-Ghirarduzzi Presents Webinar "A Call to Conversion: Eliminating anti-Black racism as a Jesuit Catholic University"
+Wardell-Ghirarduzzi Presents Webinar "A Call to Conversion: Eliminating anti-Blackness as a Jesuit Catholic University"

 Please note that the date of this webinar has changed from February 24.
 The registration link remains the same.